flxflx/cilium.io/src/posts/2022-11-03-constellation/index.md

 ### Solution

-Our approach is simple: we add a filter (**FS: this is still a bit vague.
-Where do we add this filter?
-What kind of filter is it?**) that drops unencrypted network packets between pods.
+Our approach is simple: we add a filter as an eBPF program to Cilium's packet routing stack called the ["datapath"](https://docs.cilium.io/en/stable/network/ebpf/intro/) that drops unencrypted network packets between pods.
 This raises two questions:

 1. How do we identify pod-to-pod traffic?
 2. How do we know if traffic is encrypted or not?